SumathyS/SumathyS.github.io/_pages/about.md

 I am married to Muluken Muche and we have a beautiful daughter named Sophia.
 When not at work, I like to spend time with my family, play with my daughter, cook, read and watch movies.

-I believe in the Power of Helping Others.
-So if you need help, you can contact me to … discuss SWAT modeling (flow, crop and water quality parameters), pesticide modeling (PWC), and acquire/analyze remote sensing and GIS data.
+I believe in the power of helping others.
+So if you need help, you can contact me to discuss SWAT modeling (flow, crop and water quality parameters), pesticide modeling (PWC), and acquire/analyze remote sensing and GIS data.

 <br/><img src='/images/501x300.png'>